Regents' Policies

 The University of New Mexico is committed to operating in the most economical and efficient manner possible.
 The University shall follow the State Procurement Code unless the Board of Regents expressly determines that an alternative procedure is required in a specific area in order to carry out the University's mission.
 The Board has made no such determination as of the effective date of this policy.
 All funds received by the University, regardless of their source, are considered to be University funds and all purchases shall be made in accordance with University policies and procedures.

-Except as otherwise provided in this manual with regard to real estate matters (RPM 7.9), architectural services (RPM 7.11), and construction projects (RPM 7.12) the Regents shall authorize the execution of contracts for the purchase of goods or services in excess of $500,000 per year.
+Except as otherwise provided in this manual with regard to real estate matters (RPM 7.9) and construction projects (RPM 7.12), the University President shall notify the Chair of the Board of Regents prior to authorizing the execution of contracts for the purchase of goods or services in excess of $5,000,000 per year.
+A report of purchases in excess of $5,000,000 will be presented for information at the next regular Board of Regents meeting.

 Implementation